adielBm/math-archive/drafts/Assembler Project.md

 ### Macros

 Reusable, symbolic names representing a sequence of instructions or other statements.

+#todo

 ### Statements

-- A **source file** consist of lines (max length `80`) that contains statements. (each sentence is on a separate line, using `\n`)
+- A **source file** consist of lines (max length `80`) that contains statements. (each statements is on a separate line, using `\n`)
 - A **statement** is individual line or units of code in a program.

   - Statement Types
 	- **Empty Statement** - This is a line that contains only whitespace characters, i.e. only the characters ` ` and `\t` (spaces and tabs).
 The line may not contain any characters (except for the `\n` character), which means the line is empty.
 	- **Comment Statement** - This is a line in which the first character is `;` (semicolon).
 The assembler should completely ignore this line.
 	- **Directive Statement** - instructs the assembler what to do when it runs on the source program.
-(There are several types of directive sentences. which?? #todo  ).
+(There are several types of directive statements. which?? #todo  ).
 A directive statement may cause the allocation of memory and the initialization of program variables, but it does not produce an encoding of machine instructions intended to be executed when the program runs.
-	- **Instruction Statement** - This is a sentence that produces a coding of machine instructions to be executed when the program runs.
+	- **Instruction Statement** - This is a statement that produces a coding of machine instructions to be executed when the program runs.
 The statement consists of the name of an instruction that the processor must execute, and a description of the instruction's operands.
 	- **Constant Definition Statement** - This is a statement that can be used to define a symbolic name that represents a numerical constant.
 During the coding of the program, wherever the name appears in the code, it will be replaced by the numerical constant.
 This statement by itself does not generate code and does not allocate memory.

 #### Directive Statement (משפטי הנחיה)

-##### Structure
+- Structure

-- A **label** definition can appear optionally at the beginning of the sentence.
+	- A **label** definition can appear optionally at the beginning of the statement.
 	- The **name** of the directive appears
 		- A directive's name begins with the character `.` (period) followed by lower case characters only.
 	- **Parameters** will appear after the name of the directive (the number of parameters according to the directive).

-> **Important:** the words in the machine code that are created from the directive sentence are not attached a pair of bits `A, R, E`, And the encoding fills all 14 bits of the word.
+> **Important:** the words in the machine code that are created from the directive statement are not attached a pair of bits `A, R, E`, And the encoding fills all 14 bits of the word.

-##### Types

-#todo
+- Types #todo
 	- `.data`
 	- `.string`
 	- `.entry`
 	- `.extern`

 #### Instruction Statement (משפטי הוראה)